leios/Fable.jl/docs/src/examples/swirled_square.md

     scale_y = 1.0
 ```

-Note that the `bounds` can be anything with a 16:9 ratio.
+Note that this sets up an image resolution, `res`, and a separate camera with physical units, `bounds`, so if we are using a 1920 by 1080 image, the `bounds` can be anything with a 16:9 ratio.
-These are the physical units of the visualization and dictate how zoomed in the camera is.
-This is separate from the spatial discretization, `res`.
+Here, we also set the position, `pos`, the `rotation`, and scaling factors in x and y, `scale_x` and `scale_y`.

-After these parameters are set, we need to choose a color.
+Now we need to define a color.
-This can be done as a single color (such as `color = [1.0, 0, 0, 1]` for red), or as an array, like:
+This can be done by passing in an array or tuple (such as `color = [1.0, 0, 0, 1]` for red), or as an array of arrays or tuples, like:

 ```
     colors = [[1.0, 0.25, 0.25,1],